rkelly310/Refactoring-Smells-Demo/README.md

     <img src="images/codesmell.png" alt="Logo" width="400">
   </a>

-  <h2 align="center">Creating and Testing BDD Scenarios using Specflow in .NET and Selenium Webdriver</h2>
+  <h2 align="center">Spotting and Refactoring Common Code Smells in Legacy Code</h2>

   <p align="center">
-    A demo lab instructing users on construct BDD test projects, feature files, step definitions and test runners to complete a BDD test iteration.
+    A demo lab instructing users on getting to know some of the most common code smells and spotting poorly written code fragments.
+Students will refactor these smells using Junit testing and their knowledge of proper coding principles.
     <br />
     <a href="https://github.com/U815073/SpecFlowSeleniumDemo/"><strong>Explore the docs �</strong></a>
     <br />